cid-doc/cid-doc.github.io/README.md

 ## Installation <a name="Installation" />
+### Ubuntu and derivatives <a name="Ubuntu" />
+In *Ubuntu* and its derivations it is possible to install the CID through packages available in a *PPA* repository.
+These packages contain the [requirements](#Requirements) as dependencies, which allows them to be automatically installed.The following are the commands for installing these packages:

+    # add-apt-repository ppa:emoraes25/cid
+    # apt update
+    # apt install cid cid-gtk

+### Other distros <a name="Other" />
 After installing the requirements, download the tarball, unzip it and run as **root** the **INSTALL.sh** script.
 You can use the following commands:

     $ wget http://downloads.sf.net/c-i-d/cid-1.1.3.tar.gz